hexronuspi/eagleview/README.md

 # eagleview

-A package for greatly increasing the visualisation of datasets, in an easy manner.
+A package for greatly increasing the visualisation of datasets, in minimal lines of code.

 ## Usage